My newest page!

 I do encourage supporting the XPRIZE Foundation not just for the climate change competition, because all the competitions they have are to make a better world for tomorrow.

-If you’d like to learn why I believe these prizes are important to our generation, go to my Blogs for Humans.
+If you’d like to know why I think these prizes are so important to our generation, read my blog, Climate Innovators Inspire Our Generation, on this website.

 Their Mission: